badvision/Stanners/README.md

 ## Building the project

+You must have Java 11 or higher installed as well as Apache Maven.
 From inside the project folder, invoke `mvn build`.

 ## Running Stanners

 The jar file produced by the build is not a self-executing jar file.
-To execute Stanners, use `mvn javafx:run` which invokes the [JavaFX Maven plugin](https://github.com/openjfx/javafx-maven-plugin) to start the program and prepare the java classpath.
+To execute Stanners, use `mvn javafx:run` which invokes the [JavaFX Maven plugin](https://github.com/openjfx/javafx-maven-plugin) to prepare the java classpath and start the program.

 ## Data sources